chiragkyal/ansible-runner-http/README.md

-# Ansible Runner HTTP Plugin - Complete Beginner's Guide
+# Ansible Runner HTTP Plugin Example

-🌍 **Works on Mac and Linux** - Universal Unix setup
-⚡ **5-minute setup** - Automated installation script included
-🚀 **Real-time events** - See Ansible automation events live

-This guide will walk you through everything you need to know about using Ansible Runner with the HTTP plugin, from basic concepts to running real examples.
+This guide will walk you through everything you need to know about using Ansible Runner with the HTTP plugin.

-## What You'll Learn

-- What Ansible Runner is and how it works
-- How to configure and use the HTTP plugin
-- How to run practical examples
-- How to integrate this into your own projects

-## Prerequisites

-- Python 3.9+ installed on Mac or Linux
-- Basic familiarity with command line
-- Internet connection to download packages

-## Quick Start (Step-by-Step)
+## Quick Start

-### Option 1: Super Easy Setup (Recommended)
+### Option 1: Easy Setup (Recommended)

 Clone this repository and run the automated setup: